next-hat/documentation/docs/references/nanocl/cli/nanocl-logs.md

 Print help

 \<*NAME*\>
-Name of job to show logs
+Name of process to show logs